bgaber/k8s-annotation-mutatingwebhook/gitlab/README.md

 SERVICE_ACCOUNT_TOKEN_{ENV}_{REGION}_{COLOR}
 ```

-<p style="color:red">If changes are made to the `serviceaccount.yaml` file then the three environment variables must be regeneratied.</p>
+### *If changes are made to the `serviceaccount.yaml` file then the three environment variables must be regenerated.*

+# Run GitLab Pipeline from the GitLab console

 The GitLab Pipeline is now ready to be run from the GitLab console.
+This can be done in one of two ways:

+1. Push a change and merge it
+2. Create a new Pipeline from the GitLab console

 # GitLab Pipeline Troubleshooting

-**Pipeline Failures**: If you encounter issues, check GitLab's CI/CD logs for errors related to linting, security scans, or deployment steps.
+**Pipeline Failures:** If you encounter issues, check GitLab's CI/CD logs for errors related to linting, security scans, or deployment steps.

-**Aquasec Issues**: The R&D Security team manages Aquasec-related issues.
+**Aquasec Issues:** The R&D Security team manages Aquasec-related issues.
 For assistance, contact Sally Szeto.
 The following Aquasec job issue is linked to rate limiting on the ECR used by the scanner, and this has already been reported to the Security team.

 ![alt text](images/aquasec-issue.png)

-# Gitlab Best Practices
-This repository follows GitLab best practices to maintain a DRY (Don't Repeat Yourself) CI YAML file, particularly essential for managing multi-region environments.
-To reduce code duplication, we utilize mechanisms such as `includes` and `extends`.
-For more details, refer [Keeping Your Development Dry ](https://about.gitlab.com/blog/2023/01/03/keeping-your-development-dry/).
+**Unable to run kubectl commands:**

+Error from server (Forbidden): nodes is forbidden: User "system:serviceaccount:gitlab:default" cannot list resource "nodes" in API group "" at the cluster scope

+Ensure the three environment variables described in the **Service Account Setup for GitLab Pipeline Section** have been created.

+**Same permission error after change to serviceaccount.yaml:**

+If you make changes to the serviceaccount.yaml file and you keeps seeing the same permission error then perhaps you didn't regenerate the three environment variables described in the **Service Account Setup for GitLab Pipeline Section**

-# Linux CLI Testing of MutatingWebhook After Successful Run of GitLab Pipeline
+# Validation Testing of MutatingWebhook After Successful Run of GitLab Pipeline

 Ensure you are in the correct K8s context and then check the Helm installation by running the following command: